kowalej/BlueMuse/README.md

     * Handle more exceptions during stream shutdown.

 #### Older
-*Note: version 2.0.0.0 and older version are available from the [ArchivedDist folder](https://github.com/kowalej/BlueMuse/tree/master/ArchivedDist).
+*Note: version 2.0.0.0 and older version are available from the [DistArchived folder](https://github.com/kowalej/BlueMuse/tree/master/DistArchived).
 New versions (including 2.0.0.0) will be published to the [releases page](https://github.com/kowalej/BlueMuse/releases).*
 * 2.0.0.0
     * Stream PPG, accelerometer, gyroscope, and telemetry data.
     * Muse 2 (and other model) auto detection.
 Removed "Assume Muse 2" setting.